Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Truth to be told the blog that I used to get my co-founder was the same blog post that assembled my core team.
 It was so effective that it did a lot of social proofing for me and people started applying to join my mission and that was probably the best thing that happened out of that one single post.

 But even later, hiring people in other roles as well, I realised that this format works really well.

 And then writing and floating the same story type format to people on different job posting forums.
-You’ll get the same responses and people will apply to your job postings in the same format and selection will be the same format.
+You’ll get the same responses and people will apply to your job postings in the same format and selection will be in the same format.

 So in all probability, you’ll get high-quality talent using the same framework without employing expensive recruiters. 😉